stamen/oncor-workshop-notes/README.md

 Follow these directions to install Python and start SimpleHTTPServer on Windows:
 -  https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server

-Then download your project as Alan demonstrated.
+Then download your project as Alan demonstrated:
+- Go to the original "gist" for your code (in the URL, replace "blockbuilder.org" with "gist.github.com"
+- Click the "Download ZIP" button at the upper right

 ## Links